svgeesus/EuroMPE/Duophonic/pitch-dac.md

 Data is written to the AD5781 in a 24-bit word format, which sadly precludes SPI.transfer16() or SPI.transfer32(); however there is an [SPI.transfer(buffer, size)](https://www.arduino.cc/reference/en/language/functions/communication/spi/transfer/), where size would be 3, which might work, see [example](https://forum.pjrc.com/index.php?threads/spi-write-24bits.74194/#post-336450).
 Another option (without buffer overwrite) is [SPI.transfer(txBuffer, rxBuffer, cnt);](https://forum.pjrc.com/index.php?threads/spi-write-24bits.74194/#post-336456) where rxbuffer can be NULL

-Minimum CS (SYNC) high time 48ns.
+Datasheet says 35 MHz Schmitt triggered Digital Interface.
+However, minimum CS (SYNC) high time 48ns.
 SCLK min cycle time 40ns which is 25MHz.
 So use well below that (start at 10MHz).

 To isolate from digital 0V noise, consider optical isolator.
 ISO724x high speed quad isolator (got 2, Jan 2018).
 MOSI, SCLK, CS/SYNC and ?LDAC however AD5781 has separate DGND, AGND pins.
 Also isolator would need separate, DAC-side 3V3 supply.
 So, NO.